moderneinc/springboot-migration-workshop/spring-tools-adventure/README.md

 Spring Tools 4 has OpenRewrite embedded into it.

-Open the spring-petclinic repository with visual studio.
-You'll need to click on `File` > `Open Folder` and select the folder where you have downloaed the Spring Petclinic repository.
+Open the `spring-petclinic` repository with VS Code.

-From VS Code, you can open the
-`pom.xml` file and right-click anywhere in the file.
+Once the project is opened in VS Code, you can open the `pom.xml` file and right-click anywhere in the file.
 You should see two important options appear: